MiguelMunoz/LicenseControl/README.md

 ## Operation:

 Two jars are provided.
 BigBrother.jar is the central authority.
-It should be launched first.
+It should be launched first:

+    java -jar BigBrother.jar

+Alternatively, you may change the BigBrother packaging in maven to `war` and launch it in a server.
+By default, the license allows 5 instances to run at once, but this may be changed dynamically using the LicenceClient tool.

 The second is LicenseClient.jar.
+This application creates test thread that request a license.
+Each instance may request multiple licenses, some of which are designed to throw an exception instead of returning normally.
  Launch this to start thread requesting license authority.
 Syntax is as follows:

-    java -jar LicenseClient.jar [-n threadCount] [-t timeToSolve] [-c crashCount] [-u licenseURL]
+    java -jar LicenseClient.jar [-n threadCount] [-t timeToSolve] [-c crashCount] [-u licenseURL] java -jar LicenseClient.jar -limit new-License-Limit

 Options may be entered in any order and all have default values.
 Options are as follows: